 Skip to main content

-How telematics can benefit commercial fleets
+How telematics can benefit any organization with vehicles

-In this challenging environment, businesses with fleets are continually looking for new ways to improve safety and reduce their exposures.
-One solution that more and more businesses are turning to is telematics.
 Telematics is a broad term that refers to technology that organizations can use to gather data regarding drivers, individual vehicles or an entire fleet.
-Specifically, businesses that leverage telematics can track information related to a vehicle’s location, driver behavior, vehicle diagnostics and similar operating metrics.3
+Specifically, businesses that leverage telematics can track information related to a vehicle’s location, driver behavior, vehicle diagnostics and similar operating metrics.5

 • The speed of a vehicle